christopher-gomez/tiles.js/README.md

 The engine uses Three.js for WebGL rendering, Webpack and Babel in order to utilize modern ES6/7 and TypeScript language features, and runs on React in the browser (or plain old HTML) or natively on the desktop thanks to Electron.

 The goal is a a highly performant engine that can be used to render 3D polygonal hex scenes with easy to follow documentation so anyone with some programming experience can use.

+#### But why modern web tech, why JavaScript?
+Why not Unity or Unreal?
+Simple.
+I love JavaScript and the web.
+With JavaScript you have the ability to reach nearly person in the world because JavaScript runs on virtually every computing device worldwide.
+Furthermore, JavaScript'ss standard package manager, NPM, has more packages than Java and PHP combined, most of them open source and freely available for use in any project.
+Harnessing the power of NPM and node allows for faster, smarter development.

 ## Acknowledgments
 [Cory Birnbaum](https://github.com/vonWolfehaus) - He did most of the hard work a couple years ago.
 Thank you for the grid system and utility functions.
 They have proved invaluable.